owncloud/ocis/docs/eos.md

 ### Creation and upload of files does not work

+If the upload did not work, please check the status of the eos space using the command `docker-compose exec mgm-master eos fs ls`.
-Run `docker-compose exec mgm-master eos space set default on`.
+In case the default space appears as offline, run `docker-compose exec mgm-master eos space set default on`.

+### Uploading big files appears to hang

 Please note that the uploads first go into the "ocis" docker and land in its "/tmp" folder, then gets copied over to the EOS docker using `xrdcopy`.
 This is why uploading first transfers all bytes and then seem to hang for a while during the final copy.